Skip to flight searchSkip to main content

 How to get to Sydney Airport

-By driving
+By Driving

 Sydney Airport is around 25 minutes drive from the central business district in light traffic.
+Car rental and parking facilities are available at the airport

-By taxi and rideshare
+By Taxi and Rideshare

 The airport is a 20 minute cab or rideshare drive away from the Sydney CBD and will cost $45-55 each way.
 Each terminal has taxi ranks outside - just follow the signs to the nearest one to you.
 You can order any of these taxi companies, which are listed on the airport official website: